FedorViest/opp_prpr2024/info.md

 **Submission**:
 - AISID_2024_exerciseNumber_taskNumber.c -> for example, if solving an exercise in the second week and task number 5, the file name will be: AISID_2024_2_5.c
+- Submit .zip file containing all .c files in format AISID_2024_exerciseNumber.zip (for example for CV2 you will submit zip in format AISID_2024_2.zip)
-- Submit all .c programs for the given exercise to the Submission Place in AIS
+- Submit all .c programs for the given exercise to the Submission Place in AIS (if submitted for example 5/10 exercises, only 1/2 points can be awarded)
 - Submit only .c files, not .exe, .o, etc.
 - Always submit by the day before the next exercise, meaning by Tuesday 23:59 if you have the exercise on Wednesday